Several years ago we moved into a temporary office. It was a dump.

 With a new office we were planning to upgrade from Class C to Class A space.
 There would be more room.
 It’d be more welcoming.
 And there would be more convenient access to local restaurants.
 Our new office might even be closer to their homes.

-Once we moved, everyone, even the naysayers, were ecstatic.
+Once we moved, everyone, even the naysayers, was ecstatic.
 They couldn’t believe that we survived the temporary office for six full months.
 They laughed at their resistance and praised the decision to move.
 They were now in an office that they were proud of.

 How much time are you wasting by resisting change?
 Instead of dreading the inevitable, think about what it makes possible.
 Perhaps an upgrade is actually in store.